Author Kathy Batesel writes about topics she has experienced, worked with, or researched thoroughly.

 The problem is not entirely new.
 The dilemma faced by people unable to obtain justice in the American system have been receiving public attention for nearly a decade, but few advances have been made.
 Huffer and Parrett's book was published in 2005.
 That same year, the Legal Services Corporation reported on the problem.
 The report examined data since 1980 and revealed that more than 40% of Americans lived in areas not served by any legal aid programs, and that low-income households had an average of one legal need per year.
 The agency's definition of low income includes any household where income is 125% of the national poverty level, about $29,000 for a family of four in 2012, or about $19,000 for a couple with no children according to federal guidelines.

 These numbers don't reflect the many thousands of people who are solidly middle class and still can't afford an attorney.
-As discussed by Kevin Coffee in his article on how middle class people cannot afford $250 per hour to hire an attorney, while underemployed legal graduates are hungering for business and could benefit from providing services between $50 and $100 per hour, something that sadly, hasn't happened.
+As discussed by Kevin Coffee in his article on how middle class people cannot afford $250 per hour to hire an attorney, there are underemployed legal graduates who are hungering for business and could benefit from providing services between $50 and $100 per hour, something that sadly hasn't happened.

 Worse, many attorneys rely on their clients' ignorance and perform at a minimum standard, which is a violation of ethical principles and laws on fiduciary duty, but which the average person can rarely detect, much less prove.
 This could be an even greater problem among fledgling attorneys if they did cut their rates sharply to serve the populations that can't afford prolonged legal battles.